Smith & Pyle

-Smith & Pyle was an American country music duo from Los Angeles, California, composed of actresses Shawnee Smith and Missi Pyle.
+Smith & Pyle is an American country music duo from Los Angeles, California, composed of actresses Shawnee Smith and Missi Pyle.
+They were originally active from 2007-2011, until regrouping in December of 2025.

 History

 Shawnee Smith and Missi Pyle met in 2007 while filming an ABC comedy pilot titled Traveling in Packs.
 After completing the show, Smith invited Pyle to join her in attending the Coachella Valley Music and Arts Festival.
 While stuck in traffic, Pyle repeatedly stated that one of her dreams was to be in a rock band.
 Smith had been in three bands, including her punk-metal group Fydolla Ho, with whom she toured the US and UK, and agreed to form a band with Pyle so that she could fulfill her dream.

 Within the next year they were in Joshua Tree, California, with Chris Goss recording their first album, It's OK to Be Happy, at Rancho de la Luna.

 The band was originally called Dirty Byrd, but due to the name already being taken, the actresses moved onto the name Polly Speaks.
 Smith & Pyle was decided on after producer Chris Goss suggested it.

 The band officially disbanded in 2011 before a second album was completed.
 Smith stated in a 2013 interview promoting her FX sitcom, Anger Management, that she reached a point where she felt like she didn't belong on stage anymore and wanted to focus on her children and her television work.

+On December 26, 2025, Smith & Pyle resurged on Instagram and YouTube with a new cover and music video for their song "Spankin'," announcing their return as a duo.